This NOFO is Closed for New Applications

 To be successful in the application process, applicants must submit the following information as part of the grant application process.

-Executive Summary (not to exceed 5 pages) - Not Scored:
+Executive Summary (not to exceed 1 page) - 0 Points:

-Capacity - Agency Qualifications Organizational Capacity, Experience, and Resources (not to exceed 3 pages) - 35 points:
+Capacity - Agency Qualifications Organizational Capacity, Experience, Resources (not to exceed 2 pages) - 20 points:

 1. Criteria and Weighting of Each Criteria

-Applications that fail to meet the criteria described in Section C "Eligibility Information" will not be scored and/or considered for funding.
+Applications that fail to meet the pre-qualification requirements and pre-award requirements described in Section C "Eligibility Information" will not be scored and/or considered for funding.

 All applicants / applications determined to be non-compliant or otherwise determined to be disqualified from consideration will be notified in writing, by email, upon determination.
 This email will be sent to the email addresses provided in the application and will identify the reason for disqualification.